samsonyuwono/samsonyuwono.github.io/_posts/2017-08-24-rails_how_to_add_custom_fields_to_devise.markdown

 **Step 3**

-Go to app/views/users/registration/new.html.erb or app/views/users/registration/edit.html.erb.
+Go to `app/views/users/registration/new.html.erb` or `app/views/users/registration/edit.html.erb`.
 From here you can now add your custom fields to your sign up or edit form.

 ![](http://imgur.com/a/Tfmia)

 Your sign up page should look similar to the image below.
 ![](http://imgur.com/a/2phWx)

+That's it!
+You now have the ability to add custom fields to your user sign up and edit pages.